BobrHere/dddam-app/README.md

 which is quite common and could be used by many Presentation layer frameworks, so this third-party library shouldn't corrupt our Application layer.

 The third parameter is the Use Case function itself.
-It takes three parameters:
+It takes four parameters:
 - The Use Case parameters which has static type from the Typebox schema.
 - Then the Use Case dependencies - the explicit type, as you see, is required here, because the Use Case can't know what you want.
+- Then the Use Case name - the name you put for your Use Case so you don't write it twice if there is a need for it.
 - The last one is eventHandler function.
 If you have events just give them to this handler.

 ## Events